lyra-labs/Payzen-IPN-management/README.md

-# PayZen IPN - Instant Payment Notification managment in PHP
+# PayZen IPN - Instant Payment Notification management in PHP

 ## Introduction
 The code presented here is a PHP & sqlite demonstration implementation of the *PayZen* Instant Payment Notification.